-$heatmap.colors \ the \ colors \ to \ use \ within \ the \ heatmap \ when \ (default \ setting) \ scaled.to.max \ is$ scaled.to.max Logical, FALSE by default, which sets whether expression should be scaled between [0, 1].
+heatmap.colors the colors to use within the heatmap when (default setting) scaled.to.max is set to FALSE.
+Default is a ramp from navy to white to red with 50 slices.

+Logical, FALSE by default, which sets whether expression shoud be scaled bescaled.to.max tween [0, 1].
 This is recommended for single-cell datasets as they are generally enriched in 0s.